shadowmoose/RedditDownloader/docs/site/User_Guide.md

 *(This could be a far more advanced pattern, but REGEX is outside the scope of this guide.)*

-If I wanted to screen it further - say only accepting posts with > 10,000 upvotes - I'd do the same process, but select "score", "minimum", and enter "10000".
+If I wanted to screen it further - say only accepting posts with at least 10,000 upvotes - I'd do the same process, but select "score", "minimum", and enter *"10000"*.
 There are tons of options, and you can have as many Filters as you want on any given Sources.
 Play around with it!